 Behaviors include but are not limited to those listed.
 Consequences on this rubric are guidelines only and may be more severe or less severe at the discretion of the teacher or administrator.
-For 5^{th} offense for any given level go to the 4^{th} offense box of the next level.
+For $5^{th}$ offense for any given level go to the $4^{th}$ offense box of the next level.
 Consequences are cumulative per quarter.

-Offense st 2 nd 3 rd 4 th Level 1: Throwing Food Gum Chewing Dress Code Violation Documentation on Infinite Campus Notification to Parents Documentation on Infinite Campus Notification to Parents Loss of 2 recesses Documentation on Infinite Campus Notification to Parents I lunch detention Documentation on Infinite Campus Notification to Parents 2 lunch detentions Level 2: Lying Defiant behavior towards adults Moderate property damage Disruptive behavior Documentation on Infinite Campus Notification to Parents Loss of 2 recesses Documentation on Infinite Campus Notification to Parents I lunch detention Documentation on Infinite Campus Notification to Parents 2 lunch detentions Documentation on Infinite Campus Notification to Parents 3 lunch detentions Level 3: Skipping School (leaving without authorization) Unauthorized/Inappropriate use of electronic devices Copying/Cheating Plagiarism Documentation on Infinite Campus Notification to Parents I lunch detention Documentation on Infinite Campus Notification to Parents 2 lunch detentions Documentation on Infinite Campus Notification to Parents 3 lunch detentions Campus Notification to Parents I day ISS
+Offense l st 2 nd 3 rd 4 th Level 1: • Throwing Food • Gum Chewing • Dress Code Violation Documentation on Infinite Campus Notification to Parents Sent home to change clothes or to address any grooming related issues Documentation on Infinite Campus Notification to Parents Loss of 2 recesses Sent home to change clothes or to address any grooming related issues Documentation on Infinite Campus Notification to Parents I lunch detention Sent home to change clothes or to address any grooming related issues Documentation on Infinite Campus Notification to Parents 2 lunch detentions Sent home to change clothes or to address any grooming related issues Lying Defiant behavior towards adults Moderate property damage Disruptive behavior Documentation on Infinite Campus Notification to Parents Loss of 2 recesses Documentation on Infinite Campus Notification to Parents I lunch detention Documentation on Infinite Campus Notification to Parents 2 lunch detentions Documentation on Infinite Campus Notification to Parents 3 lunch detentions Level 3: Skipping School (leaving without authorization) Unauthorized/Inappropriate use of electronic devices Copying/Cheating Plagiarism Documentation on Infinite Campus Notification to Parents I lunch detention Documentation on Infinite Campus Notification to Parents 2 lunch detentions Documentation on Infinite Campus Notification to Parents 3 lunch detentions Campus Notification to Parents I day ISS

-- Copying/cheating/Plagiarism - O Student might have to redo the assignment for a lower grade or no credit - Student could receive a zero for the assignment/test - o These will be determined by the teacher and/or the administration depending on the situation
+- Copying/cheating/Plagiarism - Student might have to redo the assignment for a lower grade or no credit - Student could receive a zero for the assignment/test - These will be determined by the teacher and/or the administration depending on the situation